ValkyrieStudios/mongo/README.md

 Structural creation through bootstrap **does not remove anything, it only creates**, as such **removing an index from the list will not remove it from the collection**.

-Note: A key benefit of this approach is that you can be 100% sure that whatever is in bootstrap will be aligned between a development, staging and production environment while.
+Note: A key benefit of this approach is that you can be 100% sure that whatever is in bootstrap will be aligned between a development, staging and production environment.

 ### connect ():Promise<Db>